-Jacksonville Jaguars aiming to become one of best NFL defenses of all time
+Jacksonville Jaguars continue quest to become one of best NFL defenses of all time

-Calais Campbell, Telvin Smith, Malik Jackson, Yannick Ngakoue, and Jalen Ramsey spoke exclusively to Sky Sports
+Calais Campbell, Telvin Smith, Malik Jackson, Yannick Ngakoue, and Jalen Ramsey spoke exclusively to Sky Sports this offseason

 By James Simpson - @JS_Football

-Jacksonville Jaguars defenders tell Sky Sports they are aiming to be one of the NFL's greatest defenses.
+Jacksonville Jaguars defenders told Sky Sports during the offseason that they are aiming to be one of the NFL's greatest defenses.

 Intense.
 Confident.
 Gritty.
 Fearsome.
 Unstoppable.